tigoe/Wifi_Examples/Servers/SensorWebServerWithCSSandJS/readme.md

 # Sensor Web Server With CSS and JS

-This example shows how to make a web server program to serve sensor values.
+This example  ([link to code here](../SensorWebServerWithCSSandJS/)) shows how to make a web server program to serve sensor values.
 Unlike the [Uptime Web Server](../UptimeServer/), which only responds to one request, or the [Simpler Web Server](../SimplerWebServer/) example, which responds to two, this example shows how to parse and respond to multiple possible request.
 Specfically, it responds to a request for the root, `/`, or the index page, `index.html`.
 It also serves a `styles.css` page and a `script.js` page, and a custom request for `readings`.
 Using this approach, you can construct a more complex API for the server.

 ## The Arduino Sketch